infobloxopen/db-controller/docs/index.md

 using an admin cluster and then resources like CloudDatabases are pushed to the managed clusters,
 [Crossplane workload reference](https://blog.crossplane.io/crossplane-v0-7-schedule-workloads-to-any-kubernetes-cluster-including-bare-metal/).
+Crossplane also have an [observerable pattern](https://github.com/crossplane/provider-gcp/issues/157) to deal with this coupling between clusters trying to share resources.

 ### Deployment
 When API is updated need to update the crd definition